 I'm an Assistant Professor in the Department of Biostatistics at the Yale School of Public Health.
 I have a secondary appointment in the Department of Ecology and Evolutionary Biology and I am affiliated with the Center for Interdisciplinary Research on AIDS, the Institute for Network Science, and the Computational Biology and Bioinformatics program, and the Operations doctoral program at the School of Management.

 I completed my PhD in Biomathematics at UCLA in 2012 under the guidance of Marc A. Suchard.
-I work on mathematical and statistical problems related to stochastic processes in public health, biomedicine, evolutionary science.
+I work on mathematical and statistical problems related to stochastic processes in epidemiology, public health, biomedicine, evolutionary science.

 My methodological and theoretical interests are: